marbl/ModDotPlot/README.md

 Adjust width of self dot plots.
 Default is 9 inches.

-`--dpi <bool>`
+`--dpi <int>`

 Image resolution in dots per inch (not to be confused with dotplot resolution).
-Default is 600.
+Default is `300`.

+`--vector <str>`

+Vectorized image format to output to.
+Must be one of ["svg", "pdf", "ps"].
+Default: `svg`

+`--deraster <bool>`

+By default, vectorized ouptuts rasterize the actual plot (not the axis).
+This is done to save space, as a high-resolution dotplot can be extremely space inefficient and prevent use of image manipulation software.
+This plot rasterization can be removed using this flag.

 `--palette <str>`